Technical Reference

 Why do SMR drives fail during NAS RAID resilvering?

-During a RAID-5 or RAID-6 resilver, the controller writes parity blocks in random order across the replacement drive.
-SMR drives buffer these random writes in a small CMR persistent cache.
+During a RAID-5 or RAID-6 resilver, the controller continuously writes reconstructed data and parity blocks to the replacement drive.
+ZFS resilvering traverses the pool in logical tree order, which is highly random; block-level mdadm and hardware RAID rebuilds sweep sequentially by LBA, but interleaved host I/O randomizes the effective workload.
+SMR drives buffer this sustained write workload in a small CMR persistent cache.
 Sustained rebuild pressure fills that cache within minutes, forcing a continuous read-modify-write cycle on the shingled tracks.
 Write throughput drops to single-digit MB/s, the resilver stalls, & the NAS controller hits I/O timeout thresholds & drops the drive from the array.

 ZFS, mdadm, & Synology DSM all exhibit this behavior with SMR drives.
 If the array degrades further during the stalled resilver, NAS data recovery requires reconstructing both the RAID parity layer & the SMR band management metadata using PC-3000.